petestmarie/pi-rtlsdr-igate-docker/README.md

     curl -sSL https://get.docker.com | sh

 After that, you can easily run the version I have in Docker Hub (no need to even clone this repo).
-Replace `YOURCALLHERE` with your HAM callsign (e.g. mine is KK6GIP) and `YOURPASSWORDHERE` with your APRS password (generate one [here](http://apps.magicbug.co.uk/passcode/)) in the below command.
+Replace `YOURCALLHERE` with your HAM callsign and `YOURPASSWORDHERE` with your APRS password (generate one [here](http://apps.magicbug.co.uk/passcode/)) in the below command.

     docker pull erdemirmesut/pi-rtlsdr-igate
     docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -it